RavenGan/SCIPAC/README.md

 ## Manual
 Please see [http://RavenGan.github.io/SCIPAC/vignettes/introduction.html](http://RavenGan.github.io/SCIPAC/vignettes/introduction.html) for details.
 In the introduction, we also include how to use TCGA databases as the source of bulk RNA-seq data for the application of SCIPAC.
 In the R terminal, users can also use `?SCIPAC` to access the help documents.

+The code to generate the simulated data from three schemes is provided in the repository [SCIPAC_simulation](https://github.com/RavenGan/SCIPAC_simulation).

 ## Examples
 In the [SCIPAC tutorial](http://RavenGan.github.io/SCIPAC/vignettes/introduction.html), we use multiple examples to show the function and performance of SCIPAC.
 Example datasets are also included in SCIPAC package.